-Data source: New York City Health Department Photo credit: Jason Meredith plates, and children ate 16 percent more vegetables.24
+Data source: New York City Health Department Photo credit: Flickr "Defekto" (CC BY-NC 2.0)

+fruits to their plates, and children ate 16 percent more vegetables.24

-- Another study found that, under the new guidelines, students ate nearly 20 percent more of the entrees and 40 percent more of the vegetables they took, effectively decreasing the amount thrown away.25 - Schools received an additional \$200 million in - revenue during the first year of implementation of the updated standards due to increased reimbursement rates.
-USDA has also provided \$36 million in kitchen equipment grants and targeted technical assistance to help struggling schools achieve implementation.26 - Based on USDA projections, it is likely that as children shift from buying snacks for lunch to buying more meals, the additional revenue generated will be higher than the costs of providing healthier options.27 - Schools with modern and adequate A local farmer del Fort Campbell mi food storage and kitchen equipment have adjusted more easily to the updated nutrition standards.
-Providing funding for schools in need of new kitchen equipment is one effective strategy to improve compliance with the new standards.28 of the nation's largest school districts) experienced a 14 percent increase in participation following implementation of the updated standards.29
+- Schools received an additional \$200 million in revenue during the first year of implementation of the updated standards due to increased reimbursement rates.
+USDA has also provided \$36 million in kitchen equipment grants and targeted technical assistance to help struggling schools achieve implementation.26 - Based on USDA projections, it is likely that as children shift from buying snacks for lunch to buying more meals, the additional revenue generated will be higher than the costs of providing healthier options.27 - Schools with modern and adequate food storage and kitchen equipment have adjusted more easily to the updated nutrition standards.
+Providing funding for schools in need of new kitchen equipment is one effective strategy to improve compliance with the new standards.28 - while school lunch participation declined slightly overall from 2010 to 2013, participation among those receiving free lunches actually increased.
+Moreover, declines appear to have been concentrated in relatively few schools, as 84 percent of school administrators reported that the number of students purchasing lunches remained steady or increased following implementation of the updated guidelines.
+For example, the Los Angeles Unified School District (one of the nation's largest school districts) experienced a 14 percent increase in participation following implementation of the updated standards.29